Practical information about counselling and therapy

 Is therapy confidential?

-Confidentiality is one of the key principles that guide my work.
-I work in accordance with the Codes of Ethics and Professional Practice of the Gestalt Psychotherapy & Training Institute (GPTI) and the United Kingdom Council for Psychotherapy (UKCP).
+Confidentiality is one of the key principles that guide my practice.
+I work in accordance with the Codes of Ethics and Professional Practice of the Gestalt Psychotherapy & Training Institute (GPTI), the United Kingdom Council for Psychotherapy (UKCP) and the Welsh Psychotherapy Institute (WPI).

 What is the difference between counselling and psychotherapy?